 SWE-bench Pro is Scale AI's contamination-resistant coding benchmark: 1,865 real-world software tasks across 41 professional repositories, scored Pass@1, that the same frontier models clearing 80-95% on SWE-bench Verified solve only ~59% of under standardized scaffolding.
-The standardized leader on June 28, 2026 is GPT-5.4 (xHigh) at 59.1% on Scale's public set; the top active model in the llm-stats vendor aggregate is Claude Opus 4.8 at 69.2%.
+The standardized leader on August 10, 2026 is GPT-5.4 (xHigh) at 59.1% on Scale's public set; the top model in the llm-stats vendor aggregate is Claude Fable 5 at 80.0%, generally available again since July 1, 2026.

-Three numbers all claim to be the best SWE-bench Pro score: 59.1% (GPT-5.4 xHigh, Scale's standardized public set), 69.2% (Claude Opus 4.8, the llm-stats vendor aggregate), and 47.1% (Claude Opus 4.6, Scale's private commercial set).
+Three numbers all claim to be the best SWE-bench Pro score: 59.1% (GPT-5.4 xHigh, Scale's standardized public set), 80.0% (Claude Fable 5, the llm-stats vendor aggregate), and 47.1% (Claude Opus 4.6, Scale's private commercial set).
 All three are real.
 The spread is scaffolding and data splits, and most pages quoting a score never say which one they mean.
-The all-time high of 80.0% belongs to Claude Fable 5, but that model is currently suspended (see note below), so the leading active model is Opus 4.8.
+Fable 5's 80.0% counts again: the export-control order that took it offline on June 12 was lifted, and Anthropic restored the model globally on July 1, 2026.

 This page keeps all three views side by side: Scale's standardized public and commercial leaderboards, vendor-reported scores, the Pro-vs-Verified delta per model, and score per dollar of output-token price.